-Sales of land fluctuate from quarter to quarter based upon market prices for oil and gas and production decisions made by the operators.
+Sales of land fluctuate from quarter to quarter.
+Revenues from oil and gas royalties may also fluctuate from quarter to quarter based upon market prices for oil and gas and production decisions made by the operators.
 As a result, the results of our operations for any particular quarter are not necessarily indicative of the results of operations for a full year.